 3. Mid-tier Ad Inventory

-This one balances the premium and remnant ad inventory as it offers decent visibility and engagement at reasonable prices.
+This one balances premium and remnant ad inventory, offering decent visibility and engagement at reasonable prices.
 Thus, it still attracts potential customers, but its position is after the premium ad spaces.
 Mid-tier ad spaces can be found in banners or inside related articles.

-Moreover, 81% of digital advertising revenue will be generated through programmatic advertising by 2028, and another study advised that 97% of advertisers are buying premium ad inventory compared to 48%, which stated that cheaper ad inventory is essential to them.
+Moreover, 81% of digital advertising revenue will be generated through programmatic advertising by 2028, and another study found that 97% of advertisers are buying premium ad inventory, compared to 48% who stated that cheaper ad inventory is essential to them.

 Statista – Willingness to pay for quality inventory in Europe 2022

-Indeed, big advertisers pay for quality and premium features, and small-medium businesses benefit from lower inventory and spaces.
+Indeed, big advertisers pay for quality and premium features, and small- to medium-sized businesses benefit from lower inventory and space costs.

 How to Calculate Ad Inventory